Fast radio burst energy function in the presence of $\rm DM_{host}$ variation

-Figures \ref{fig:efMo} and \ref{fig:efZhang} show the energy functions estimated using the CHIME/FRB catalog.
-The energy functions are estimated within three redshift bins, i.e. $0.05<z \leqslant 0.3$, $0.3<z \leqslant 0.68$ and $0.68<z \leqslant 1.38$ (follow Ref.~\citep{Hashimoto:2022llm}).
+Figure \ref{fig:efMoZhang} shows the energy functions estimated using the CHIME/FRB Catalog 1.
+The energy functions are estimated within three redshift bins, i.e., \mbox{$0.05<z \leqslant 0.30$, $0.30<z \leqslant 0.68$,} and $0.68<z \leqslant 1.38$ (following ref.~\citep{Hashimoto:2022llm}).
 The estimated energy distribution functions of different redshift bins are shown in different colors.
-The results with different $\dm_\host$ models, i.e. the Mo22 model and the Zhang20 model, are shown in Figures \ref{fig:efMo} and \ref{fig:efZhang}, respectively.
+The results with different $\dm_\host$ models, i.e., the Mo22 model and the Zhang20 model, are shown in the upper and bottom panels of Figure \ref{fig:efMoZhang}, respectively.

-The FRB energy distribution is modeled with a Schechter function \citep{1976ApJ...203..297S},
+The FRB energy distribution is modeled with a Schechter function \citep{1976ApJ...203..297S}:

-where $\phi^\star$ is the normalization factor, $\gamma + 1$ is the faint-end slope and $E^\star$ is the break energy of the Schechter function.
-The energy distribution functions are fit to the measurements using the public package {\tt emcee} \footnote{\url{https://emcee.readthedocs.io/en/stable/index.html}} \citep{2013PASP..125..306F}.
-We use $\phi^\star$, $E^\star$ and $\gamma$ as the free parameters for the first redshift bin, i.e. $0.05 < z < 0.30$.
-Due to the lack of FRB data in the higher reshift bins, we only use $\phi^\star$ and $E^\star$ as the free parameters in the rest two redshift bins and fix $\gamma$ to the best-fit value of the first redshift bin.
+where $\phi^\star$ is the normalization factor, $\gamma + 1$ is the faint-end slope, and $E^\star$ is the break energy of the Schechter function.
+The energy distribution functions are fitted to the measurements using the public package {\tt emcee}~\endnote{\url{https://emcee.readthedocs.io/en/stable/index.html}, accessed on 5 May 2024} \citep{Foreman:2012any}.
+We use $\phi^\star$, $E^\star$, and $\gamma$ as free parameters for the first redshift bin, i.e., $0.05 < z \leqslant 0.30$.
+Due to the lack of FRB data in the higher redshift bins, we only use $\phi^\star$ and $E^\star$ as the free parameters in the remaining two redshift bins and fix $\gamma$ to the best-fit values of the first redshift bin.